dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Expel Incident/Crystals Fairy Exp.md

 ---

 ## Expel Incident The Legend Of NeverLand
 In the game The Legend Of Neverland, every day is given 6 kinds of Expel Incidents.
 Each incident has a reward variant.
-There are those who have Exp for more characters, or those who have more Exp rewards for fairies and crystals.
+There are those who have Exp for more characters, more Exp for fairies and crystals, and standard rewards (balance rewards).
 The following is the Expel Incident with the most FAIRY EXP AND CRYSTALS.

 ## Gaya Snow Mountain 2F
 ![](Crystals%20Fairy%20Exp/Gaya%20Snow%20Mountain%202F.png)